johnclary/atx-permit-bot/README.md

 2. `scrape.py` retrieves new permit data and loads it to the database.

 3. `tweet.py` intermittently queries the permit database for tweetworthy permits, and tweets them.

+## Contributions and Feedback

+Open [an issue](https://github.com/johnclary/atx-permit-bot/issues) to provide feedback or suggest a new feature.
+Pull requests welcome :)